tinybirdco/use-case-real-time-anomaly-detection/readme.md

 ### Data generation

 Kicking off the project with a set of data generator tools.
-Looking to demonstrate how to detect several types of anomalies, including:

-This tool generates single-value time-series data for a set of sensors.
-Data from the sensor set is emitted on a configured interval.
+These tools generate single-value time-series data for a set of sensors.
+Data from the sensors are emitted on a configured interval.

 ### Trend types